weakphish/sheep-lang/README.md

 - Functions as first class entities
 - Anonymous functions
 - Interfaces, structs, extensions to built in types
+- Everything is an expression?!
+- Byte code VM with registers and stack
+- Start with regular interpreter, then build compiler
+- Defer keyword
+- Only one composite data type like Lua - a dictionary type that can be used as a list (integer as key)
+- Need an implementation of dictionaries that are constant time lookup for integers puts as a statement, printf as a function
 - Code Example:

 ```